uzzielperez/uzzielperez.github.io/_posts/2020-07-13-How-do-you-want-to-live.md

 Today last year matters to me.
 If I were to lose my memory or if time will slowly let its "thought-of-beauty" fade away, I just want to write this note.
 Today, today of last year matters to me.
+It does not matter whether it mattered to anyone else.

+Whether my brain is tired or sharp, whether it's skeptical or not, I had liked that day.
+For how long will I like it?